In the next part of our Kimberley adventure, we were planning to see 4 stunning Kimberley Gorges.

 After two hours of cleaning we had had enough, so we only had a short fire and went to sleep.
 Tomorrow we’re going to see Wunnamurra Gorge, which is not on the maps and is only known to the locals.

 Challenging Rocky Track to Wunnamurra Gorge

-In the morning we got a hand drawn map and we set off into the unknown.
+In the morning we got a hand-drawn map and we set off into the unknown.

 According to the owner, the 10 km track would take us to a picturesque Wunnamurra Gorge with a waterfall.
 There are only freshwater crocodiles so swimming is possible.

-Initially the track started easy and the path was looking innocent and picturesque.
+Initially, the track started easy and the path was looking innocent and picturesque.
 After some time, single rocks started to pop up now and then.

-Finally after a few hundred meters we were climbing or sliding down on a rocky surface, shooting out stones under the car.
+Finally, after a few hundred meters we were climbing or sliding down on a rocky surface, shooting out stones under the car.
 On average, we drove at a speed of 10 km per hour.

 What we saw outside the window was so interesting that it didn’t bother me at all, quite the contrary, we were approaching the gorge.
 While driving, we passed at least 15 kangaroos!
 They stood and watched us crawl slowly past them.

-At the end, the track became super challenging.
+In the end, the track became super challenging.
 Some narrow sections had very rocky surfaces with stones more than 30 cm.
 We decided it was time to leave the car behind as the entrance to the walking trail was very close.

 It was Wunnamurra Gorge! – one of the quietest Kimberley Gorges.